ssfc/Note/README.md

 # Note
-research experience and programming experience
+note of courses and lectures